raufmirzayee/raufmirzayee.github.io/_talks/2023-03-24-wids-panel.md

 - Location: Chicago, IL

 Moderated a 30-minute panel of three data scientists answering questions from an audience of 200 students and professionals on personal branding, career development, and more.

+Also helped organize the event as a local ambassador for Women in Data Science Worldwide.